kilpkonn/msc-thesis/main.typ

 We will be mostly looking at what kind of semantic information the tools used to provide suggestions.

 ==== Clangd
-Clangd#cite-footnote("Clangd, what is clangd?", "2024-04-06", "https://web.archive.org/web/20240324053051/https://clangd.llvm.org/") is one of the most used autocompletion tools for C/C++.
+Clangd#cite-footnote("Clangd, what is clangd?", "2024-04-06", "https://web.archive.org/web/20240324053051/https://clangd.llvm.org/") is a popular autocompletion tool for C/C++.
-It is an LSP server extension to clang compiler and therefore can be used in many editors.
+It is a language server extension to clang compiler and therefore can be used in many editors.
 It suggests functions, methods, variables, etc. are available in the context, and it can handle some mistyping and abbreviations of some words.
 For example using snake case instead of camel case still yields suggestions.